-In practice, when the difference between the separable ansatz and the target density matrix state becomes very close to the maximally mixed state one can also show analytically that the state must be separable and thus terminate the algorithm.
+As we mentioned, in practice when the difference between the separable ansatz and the target density matrix state becomes very close to the maximally mixed state, one can also show analytically that the state must be separable and thus terminate the algorithm.
 This is due to the existence of a {\it separable Ball} around the maximally mixed state~\cite{gurvitsbarnum2002,Braunsteinetal1999,zyczkowskietal1998,KampermannPRA1012}.

-As we mentioned, when we consider states with invariance under particle permutations and rotations about an axis $J_z$ we can simplify the numerical search by restricting to states of the form $\varrho_{PI,z} = \sum_{J,J_z} \alpha_{J, J_z} \ketbra{J, J_z} \otimes \id_{\mu_J}$, where $\ket{J, J_z, i_J}$ are common eigenstates of $J_x^2+J_y^2 + J_z^2$ and $J_z$ and $i_J$ is a multiplicity index that labels the representation under particle permutations.
-Thus, in this particular case one can fully describe the state from just the coefficients \be \alpha_{J, J_z} = \sum_{i_J = 1}^{\mu_J} \abs{\langle \psi_1 \dots \psi_N \ket{J, J_z, i_J}}^2, \ee which is a very significant simplification (see SM~\cite{supp} for more details).